postsaurav/BC-Code-Samples/src/Preview Report/Readme.md

 2. Select the record you wish to preview.
 3. Click on the "Preview" button to view the report output.

-## Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request.
-We welcome contributions that improve the functionality and usability of the preview report action.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Contact
-For any inquiries or support, please contact the project maintainer at [info@edhateconsulting.com].

 ## File.ViewFromStream Method

 ### Overview